 The level of comfort is unique to the individual.
 However, most people adapt to using an oral sleep apnea device very well.
 Eventually, it’ll become a routine, and you won’t want to sleep without it since it makes you feel better.

 Many dental appliances are adjustable, allowing you to move your jaw forward gradually without discomfort.
 It’ll allow you to adjust the device into a comfortable setting.
-However, ultimately you’ll have to speak with a dentist to see if wearing a dental sleep apnea device is right for you.
+However, you’ll eventually have to speak with a dentist trained in oral health to see if wearing a dental sleep apnea device is right for you.

 Although most appliances adjust the jaw, some devices have little effect on your jaw.
 Some oral sleep apnea devices work by controlling your tongue without having to move your jaw.